MichaIng/DietPi-Docs/docs/dietpi-software-remote-desktop.md

     ![DietPi Software](assets/images/dietpi-software.jpg)

     To see all the DietPi configurations options, review [DietPi Tools](../user-guide_tools) section.

+!!! info Desktop environment

+    From the list of **Optimised Software**, together with any of the Remote Desktop Software choose also one of [_Graphical Desktop environment_](../dietpi-software-desktop).
+DietPi will install both of them, enabling you to use your keyboard and mouse to interact with a graphical desktop environment on your device.

 ## [29] TigerVNC Server - Desktop for remote connection